radianthero/radianthero.github.io/_posts/2024-27-9-last-tutorial.md

 A good way to clean up art is to actually redraw it, this will make things looks more consistant, isntead of trying to cut half of it, and drawing over it.

 After a few minutes, here we are!
 I quite like how it turned out.
-Just remember, practice makes perfect~
+Just remember, practice makes perfect~!

 ![Finished art](/assets/images/finshed%20tutorial.png)